ipld/go-ipld-prime/doc/dev/node-implementations.md

 - 2. Performance

 A `Node` implementation must of course conform with the Data Model.
-Some nodes (especially, those that also implement `typed.Node`) may also have additional constraints.
+Some nodes (especially, those that also implement `schema.TypedNode`) may also have additional constraints.

 A `Node` implementation must maintain immutablity, or it shatters abstractions